key4hep/Gaudi/cmake/README.md

     $ . /cvmfs/sft.cern.ch/lcg/contrib/gcc/7.1.0/x86_64-centos7/setup.sh

+In addition you will need at least python 2.7.

 **NOTE**: If you use the LHCb environment (as of LbScripts v7r7), you do not need to prepare the environment for the compiler.